Cindy Hyde-Smith: Mississippi Senate

 Hyde-Smith was a member of the Mississippi Senate, representing the 39th District from 2000 to 2012.
 For part of her tenure, she chaired the Senate Agriculture Committee, which led her Senate colleagues to encourage her to run for Mississippi Commissioner of Agriculture and Commerce.
 She had a conservative voting record in the state Senate.
 During her time in the state Senate, 79 of her bills became law.
 She supported measures to collect DNA samples from people in custody of the Department of Corrections and authored a bill to ban most abortions after 12 weeks.
 After the abortion restriction bill passed and was signed by then-Governor Haley Barbour, it was overturned in federal court.
 On the Senate Agriculture Committee, Hyde-Smith also helped manage the fallout from a controversial beef plant that defaulted on a $55 million state loan.
 The state sued firms involved in the construction of a 400-employee plant in Yalobusha County that closed three months after it opened, in August 2004.
 The state eventually settled with the plant owners for $4 million.
 In 2001, Hyde-Smith introduced legislation to name a portion of Highway 51 for Jefferson Davis, the president of the Confederacy, who had no ties to the area.
 The bill died in committee.
 Hyde-Smith also voted for resolutions honoring civil rights leader Medgar Evers, the Freedom Riders and Hiram Rhodes Revels, who, through legislative appointment during Reconstruction, became the first African American to represent Mississippi in the U.S. Senate.

 In 2009, Hyde-Smith led an effort to override Barbour's veto of a bill that sought to restrict the power of eminent domain to public use, thereby prohibiting eminent domain for private economic purposes.
 The bill passed the state House 119-3 and the state Senate unanimously.
 Barbour vetoed the bill on the grounds that the restriction could harm the state's business climate.
-The legislature attempted to override his veto, but was unsuccessful.
-In the House, the override vote was successful with a 101-19 vote, but it failed in the Senate, 28-22.
+The legislature attempted to override his veto but was unsuccessful.
+In the House, the override vote was successful with a 101–19 vote, but it failed in the Senate, 28–22.
 Hyde-Smith was critical of senators who switched their vote after the veto, saying, "Not only could you never come to this podium again and say 'I protect private property rights', you're still gonna have to say 'I changed my vote to vote against private property rights'."

 On December 28, 2010, Hyde-Smith announced that she had switched her party affiliation from Democratic to Republican.
 Her switch made the Senate equally divided between Republicans and Democrats, with each party holding 26 seats.
-In 2011, Senator Ezell Lee also switched his party affiliation from Democratic to Republican, which gave Republicans a 27-25 majority heading into the 2011 elections.
-This marked the first time since the Reconstruction era in which Republicans held a majority of seats in the chamber.